Miguel28021/Semantic-Searcher/README.md

 # Installation

-To use the application, first you need to have python installed on your computer, as well as all of the dependencies listed on the `requirements.txt file`.
+To use the application, you need to have python installed on your computer, as well as all of the dependencies listed on the `requirements.txt` file.
 For the latter, you can use the following command:

 `pip install -r requirements.txt`

 # Usage

+Once all of the dependencies required by the project have been installed, you can execute it by positioning yourself in the `application` folder and typing the following command:

+`streamlit run .\app_streamlit.py`

+This will launch the Semantic Searcher website in localhost:8501

 # License